Priyanshu19Mishra/Current-State-Detection-Using-Transformer/README.md

 The main task involves the integration of the dataset from the diversed categories.
 The data from the various categories were integrated into a single large dataset.
 The huge data with around 2.5 lakh data has been shared in this repository.
 The pyhton file to built this huge dataset is also shared in this repository.
+This repository basically is the comparison of the working of the two architectures.